Creamy vegan cream cheese frosting made with only a few basic whole food ingredients.

 As a side note, if you don’t mind working with store-bought vegan cream cheese, there are definitely recipes for vegan cream cheese frosting out there that use this product, along with powdered sugar.
 While this will yield a cream cheese frosting that’s closer in consistency to the real deal, for whatever reason, the idea behind using raw cashews is more appealing to me..
 Probably because it feels fresher and more controlled.

 The only thing about this recipe that requires a little forethought is soaking the cashews.
 You can get away with soaking them for a few hours if you use boiling hot water, but the frosting will turn out creamier if you can soak them overnight (up to 12 hours).

 Vegan Cream Cheese Frosting

-Leaving the food processor on, slowly stream the pure maple syrup and lemon juice through the opening.
+- Leaving the food processor on, slowly stream the pure maple syrup, lemon juice, and almond milk through the opening.
 Add the pure vanilla extract and sea salt, and continue processing until the frosting is smooth and creamy.
 Taste the frosting for flavor and add more pure maple syrup and/or lemon juice if desired.
 For thinner frosting, add more almond milk

 - Transfer frosting to a sealable container or jar and refrigerate until ready to use.
 Frosting will keep for up to 1 week in a sealed container in the refrigerator.